BAMresearch/McSAS/README.md

 - Densely packed spheres (LMA-PY structure factor).

 ### Current status ###

-The package is currently in v1.0 stable state, no major issues remain with this version and it should run on a Python 2.7 installation (also works on Enthough Canopy Python).
+The package should run on a Python 3 installation, for example an Anaconda environment.
 Standalone packages are available for Windows, Linux and Mac OS X, make sure to get the latest release.
-The most up-to-date branch is the "restructuring"-branch, and runs on Windows, Linux and Mac OS X.
 A quick start guide and example data is included in the "doc"-directory that comes with the distribution.

 ### Requirements ###

 To run McSAS from the source code repository (i.e. using a Python interpreter), the following items are required:

-- [Python (latest 2.7 branch)](https://www.python.org/downloads/), with the following packages:
+- [Python 3](https://www.python.org/downloads/), with the following packages:

 - [Numpy](http://www.scipy.org/scipylib/download.html)